Edited By : Renée Deveney

 One of the first studies to link baby formula to NEC was a 1990 study that found premature babies fed formula were up to 10 times more likely to develop NEC.
 Breast milk didn’t show the same risk, and researchers have found that human breast milk may reduce the risk of NEC.

-Researchers have hypothesized that antibodies, growth factors and immune cells in breast milk may be protective to a premature baby’s gut and this may prevent NEC.
-Cow’s milk baby formulas may be more difficult to digest and could cause inflammation that contributes to NEC, but more studies are needed.
+Researchers have hypothesized that antibodies, growth factors and immune cells in breast milk may protect a premature baby’s gut, which may prevent NEC.
+Cow’s milk baby formulas may be more challenging to digest and could cause inflammation that contributes to NEC, but more studies are needed.

 Which Babies Are Most at Risk for NEC?

-Premature babies, babies who are sick or born with birth defects are at increased risk of developing NEC.
+Premature babies and babies who are sick or born with birth defects have a higher risk of developing NEC.
 It’s most common in preemies born before 37 weeks, according to the National Organization for Rare Disorders.

 Factors that increase NEC risk include: